Fire On Dawson: 7 Billion and a Nameless Somebody (2012-current)

 During the band's inaugural tour to the Indian subcontinent, the band members were using their spare time on the road to work on new ideas.
 It was this time period where the band started flirting with the idea of a second album.
 After the band returned from the Indian tour, Max Siegmund joined the band full-time as their fixed drummer.
 The album was written over a period of 7 months with the band abstaining from any live concerts during this period to fully concentrate on the album.
-'7 Billion and a Nameless Somebody' was released on the 31st of July, 2012 with the CD Release shows being held on consecutive days at the Hard Rock Cafe in Warsaw, Poland and at the Hard Rock Cafe in Prague, Czech Republic.
+'7 Billion and a Nameless Somebody' was released on 31 July 2012 with the CD Release shows being held on consecutive days at the Hard Rock Cafe in Warsaw, Poland and at the Hard Rock Cafe in Prague, Czech Republic.
 In support of the release of the album, the band spent 2012/13 touring Europe combined with a series of headlining shows at various Western European Festivals including the prestigious Staatsforsten Open Air in Germany.
 '7 Billion and a Nameless Somebody' scored an average rating of 82% based on reviews from over 60 music magazines across Europe and North America.

 Influences and style

 Fire on Dawson's style had usually been described as alternative rock or post grunge with progressive influences rather than all out progressive rock up till the release of 7 Billion and a Nameless Somebody.
-Upon the release of the band's debut album 'Prognative', Sonntag stated in an interview “That’s always been the case I guess.
+Upon the release of the band's debut album 'Prognative', Sonntag stated in an interview "That's always been the case I guess.
 The alternative guys have been saying we are too experimental whereas for the progressive fans we were too mainstream.
 But these things have never really bothered us.
-We want to explore the whole spectrum and that allows us to put stuff like Olives and Won by One on the same album without any apprehension”.
+We want to explore the whole spectrum and that allows us to put stuff like Olives and Won by One on the same album without any apprehension".
 Their second album is, however, widely acknowledged as being more progressive and experimental in nature with subtle jazz elements and multi-rhythmic undertones laced across the piece.